aminesij/PCBS_project/README.md

 Summary (read the paragraphs below to know the full story): the objectives of this project are twofold:

-1) I wish to build a R Shiny App that allows the user to interactively explore lyrics data
+1) I wish to build a R Shiny App that allows the user to interactively explore lyrics data.
+For a very, very, very, early first draft, see (and also to give you an idea of what a Shiny App is), here is a link to the app I am developing: https://aminesoja.shinyapps.io/Genius/

 2) I wish to perform a full-fledge text analysis/sentiment analysis on music lyrics.
 Lyrics will be accessed using web scraping methods while text analysis will require specific R packages like tm and tidytext.